 For short term storage the packaging that your magnets came in can be used.
 For example: if you would like to remove the magnets over weekends, then they can be stored in the boot of the vehicle in the original packaging.
 For longer durations they should be stored flat, laying down, preferably in the original package.
 If you have a fridge or metal surface out of sunlight then this too can serve as a storage platform.

 Your magnets will serve you well for many years if looked after.
 But, they have their limits.
 Never mount them over beadings, dents, re-painted surfaces, dirty surfaces, etc. They should never have any air gaps between them and the surface of the vehicle.
 Doing this will cause them to deform, and almost certainly come loose whilst driving.
 Some magnets do tend to display deformation if left in the sun over extended months of use.
 Eg: Your vehicle is parked at the office in the same spot which sees direct sunlight during the day.
 We recommend removal of the magnet during these hours as the repeated exposure over prolonged (months) period will deform the magnet.

-Never ever fit your magnet over beading, like bumper strips.
-While you can place the magnets over small, narrow recesses, it’s not advised.
+Never ever fit your magnet over beadings, EG: side bumper strips, trim etc. While you can place the magnets over small, narrow recesses, it’s not advised.
 The best manner of fitment is on a clean, flat surface area of the vehicle.
-Should your magnet size not fit in the space and is interupted by beading or recesses, then rather advise us and we can offer some solution, eg: splitting the magnets, changing the size and ratio.
+Should your magnet size not fit in the space and is interrupted by beading or recesses, then rather advise us and we can offer some solution, eg: splitting the magnets, changing the size and ratio.